Jump to navigation

 The Department recognizes that transparency and stakeholder feedback are essential components of the process to develop a PCBA and this website will explain the steps taken in the process of creating the PCBA and will be updated regularly.

 The Department and Optumas will be hosting a series of Statewide Meetings over the next year (virtually for now due to COVID-19).
-These meetings are intended to gather feedback on the development of the PCBA from a broad range of stakeholders.
+These meetings are intended to provide information and gather feedback on the development of the PCBA from a broad range of stakeholders.
 Morning and afternoon sessions will be held to accommodate as many stakeholders as possible.
 Both sessions will contain identical content.
 The Department and Optumas consider stakeholder feedback to be a critical part of the PCBA development and urge stakeholders to attend meetings when possible.
 Agendas, presentation materials, and summary notes from the Statewide Meetings will be uploaded here as they become available.

 Statewide Meetings: